 Multiply: AMPS X 120 (AC voltage) = WATTS This formula yields a close approximation of the continuous load of the appliance

-To Calculate approximate Startup Load
+To Calculate approximate Startup Load:

 Multiply: WATTS X 2 = Starting Load This formula yields a close approximation of the starting load of the appliance, though some may require an even greater starting load.
+NOTE: Induction motors such as air conditioners, refrigerators, freezers and pumps may have a start up surge of 3 to 7 times the continuous rating.

-Most often the start-up load of the appliance or power tool determines whether an inverter has the capability to power it.
+Most often the start up load of the appliance or power tool determines whether an inverter has the capability to power it.

-For example, you have an air conditioner with a continuous load of 5.583 amps, and a start-up load of 16.75 amps:5.583 amps x 120 volts = 670 watts continuous16.75 amps x 120 volts = 2010 watts starting load
+For example, you have an air conditioner with a continuous load of 5.583 amps, and a start up load of 16.75 amps:5.583 amps x 120 volts = 670 watts continuous16.75 amps x 120 volts = 2010 watts starting load

-AC Watts divided by 12 x 1.1 = DC Amps (this is the size vehicle alternator you would need to keep up with a specific load; for example, to keep up with a continuous draw of 670 watts, you would need a 62 amp DC alternator)
+(this is the size vehicle alternator you would need to keep up with a specific load; for example, to keep up with a continuous draw of 670 watts, you would need a 62 amp DC alternator)

 Inverter Generator

-A gas-powered inverter generator, such as the WEN 56200i Super Quiet 2000-Watt Portable Inverter Generator, will consume around 4 gallons of oil/gas a day to continuously run your AC unit.
-It has a 1600 running watt output and a 2,000-watt surge output.
+A gas powered inverter generator, such as the WEN 56200i Super Quiet 2000-Watt Portable Inverter Generator, will consume around 4 gallons of oil/gas a day to continuously run your AC unit and will cost about $450 to purchase.
+It has a 1600 running watt output and a 2,000 watt surge output.
 It is rated to consume 1 gallon of oil/gas every 6 hours at 1/2 capacity.
-Weighing at 48 pounds, it’s better to keep around camp.
-This model has state-of-the-art noise suppression that rates right at 51 decibels which the other campers will love.

-An inverter generator is recommended because of the clean power, that is, the lower harmonic distortion that may harm electronics and your precious air conditioner.
+An inverter generator is recommended because of the clean power, that is, the lower harmonic distortion that that may harm electronics and your precious air conditioner.

 Keeping Your Tent Cool